 Zucchini Container Care

 Once the seeds sprout, water the zucchini plants deeply whenever the top 2 inches (5 cm.) of soil feels dry to the touch, then allow the top of the soil to dry before watering again.
-Zucchini is a sun-loving plant that needs an absolutely minimum of six to eight hours of sunlight per day; eight to 10 hours is even better.
+Zucchini is a sun-loving plant that needs an absolute minimum of six to eight hours of sunlight per day; eight to ten hours is even better.

 Feed the zucchini plants every four weeks, using a balanced, water-soluble fertilizer.
 Alternatively, mix a time-release fertilizer into the potting mix at planting time.